-Her online arts and culture notebook is available at www.Vintage-Bridge.com, where she writes about many topics, including the arts, food, nature, travel, organization, paganism, politics and literature.
+Her online arts and culture blog, "Vintage Bridge @AnArtsNotebook" is available at www.Vintage-Bridge.com, where she writes about many topics, including the arts, food, nature, travel, organization, paganism, politics and literature.

-Her beauty blog, Vintage Bridge Style, is an age, sex, and body positive site that provides inspiring ideas for plus-size pin-up and vintage style outfits, accessories, and makeup on a budget.
+Her style blog, Vintage Bridge Style, is a cottagecore and glamwitch style blog with an age and body positive mission to provide people with inspiring ideas for Plus-Size Vintage GlamWitch and Cottagecore Fashion and Style on a bohemian budget.

 Her poetry work has been published in Frost Meadow Review, Can We Have Our Ball Back, Boston Hassle, Nitrogen House, Stone's Throw, Hineni Magazine, Let the Bucket Down, Reality Beach, Summer Stock Lit Journal, & Anti-Heroin Chic.
 She has also been published in Reflections, The Maine Review, The Ornery Hipster, Vividarium, The Accompaniest, Stonecoast Lines, and Newport Life Magazine.
 She worked as an arts and cultural reporter for The Maine Campus, The Loop, and The Malden Muse.

 She is an artistic director for the long-standing Boston-area poetry festival, the Boston Poetry Marathon.
-She's done poetry readings in Boston (Eastie and JP), Brooklyn, Albany, Cambridge, Gloucester, Maine, Manhattan, and New Orleans.
+She's done poetry readings in Boston (Eastie and JP), Brooklyn, Albany, Cambridge, Gloucester, Maine, Manhattan, and New Orleans, as well as online readings at Boston Architectural College and 1000 Poets for Change.

-Bridget Eileen is the Communications Chair and 2nd Congressional District Executive Committee Representative for the Rhode Island Democratic Women's Caucus.
-She worked on copy editing and copywriting as a merchandising assistant for an online retailer.
+Bridget Eileen is the Secretary and Communications Chair for the Rhode Island Democratic Women's Caucus.
+She's worked on copy editing and copywriting as a merchandising assistant for an online retailer.
 She taught journalism and was the faculty advisor for a high school newspaper in Maine.
 She has been main editor and writer for educational newsletters--and has worked on other types of communications projects--at multiple academic institutions in New England.

 Bridget Eileen is a non-denominational ordained minister through Universal Ministries and is available to officiate weddings for couples who are seeking an officiant for either non-denominational/spiritual, a-religious, or neo-pagan wedding ceremonies.

-She has served in multiple roles in the performing arts: as a singer in several choirs, a trombonist in classical and jazz bands, an actor in plays, a theatre director for high schools, and as a front-of-house volunteer for the Boston-area burlesque organizations, Rogue Burlesque and Alternatease.
+She has served in multiple roles in the performing arts: as a singer in solo performances and several choirs, a trombonist in classical and jazz bands, an actor in plays, a theatre director for high schools, and as a front-of-house volunteer for the Boston-area burlesque organizations, Rogue Burlesque and Alternatease.

 Her social and biological nieces and nephews call her Auntie Boo-Boo and that's awesome.
 Her role model in life is Maude, of Harold and Maude.